Devparihar5/llm-long-term-memory/README.md

 # Process a message and extract memories
 result = memory_system.process_message(
-    "I use Shram and Magnet as productivity tools", user_id="user123"
+    "I use Magnet as productivity tools",
+    user_id="user123"
 )